mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 Unfortunately, it can be difficult to dream when you do not sleep [[citation needed]](https://xkcd.com/285/).
 In fact, without sleep, things you might want to be doing when you're awake can become more difficult, too.
 Things like, say, [not crashing your Navy boat](https://www.thisamericanlife.org/634/human-error-in-volatile-situations/act-two-3) or getting good research work done.
-(If you are in the mood for more factoids about the importance of sleep and/or are curious about 'Sleep 101' at Harvard, look [here](http://www.wbur.org/hereandnow/2018/10/12/sleep-class-harvard)).
+(If you are in the mood for more factoids about the importance of sleep and/or are curious about "Sleep 101" at Harvard, look [here](http://www.wbur.org/hereandnow/2018/10/12/sleep-class-harvard)).
-Moving into graduate school, I struggled (and still do) with sleeping when I wanted to.
+Moving into graduate school, I struggled (and still do) with sleeping when I wanted to sleep.
 I would key this as the most difficult aspect of my transition into graduate school.

 As an undergraduate, I had an entirely different --- perhaps entirely opposite --- problem.